derekbmoore/aimcs/frontend/README.md

 - Check the browser console for detailed error messages
 - Verify your Azure OpenAI endpoint and API key are correct
 - Ensure your Azure OpenAI deployment supports the Realtime API
+- Use `./azure-openai-cli.sh` to verify your configuration